Salim Al-Hassani: Awards and nominations

 In 2001, Professor Salim T S Al-Hassani received the Fazlur Rahman Khan award for excellence in engineering, science and technology.

 In September 2009, Professor Salim T S Al-Hassani was granted an Honorary Fellowship of the British Association for the Advancement of Science, now the British Science Association for his work to promote the scientific and technological achievements within Muslim cultures.
 The Honorary Fellowship of the British Science Association is a distinguished honour, conferred to date on about 90 people.

 In February 2009, Professor Salim T S Al-Hassani was presented the Building Bridges Award by the Association of Muslim Social Scientists.

-During the last ten years, he was named, each year, amongst the 500 most influential Muslims (Science and Technology) in the world.
+From 2015 to 2025, he was named, each year, amongst the 500 most influential Muslims (Science and Technology) in the world.